bydata/nyt-corona-spiral-chart/README.md

 ### Annotations

-The chart contains a couple of annotations: the years in the spiral, the date of the latest data in the title, and the description that 7-day averages are shown.
+The original chart contains a couple of annotations: the years in the spiral, the date of the latest data in the title, and the description that 7-day averages are shown.

 ``` r
 text_color <- rgb(18, 18, 18, maxColorValue = 255)